 The lemon balm gives a minty fresh smell which makes mosquitoes want to throw up.
 It also has great healing properties.
 However, it is invasive: it doesn’t stop growing and spreading.
 So, do not grow the lemon balm plants in your garden.
 They are best used as potted plants in waging the scare-all-mosquitoes-away war.

 Yes, so I have a very vivid imagination.
 But can you blame me?
 No, don’t answer that.
 Seriously though, mosquitoes are not nice.
-They are unapologetic bloodsuckers, parasites to the ecosystem, carriers of very deadly diseases and huge noisemakers.
+They are unapologetic bloodsuckers who make painful bites, parasites to the ecosystem, carriers of very deadly diseases and huge noisemakers.
 I really don’t see what’s to like about them.
 If you do, please let us know (with solid evidence) and we would take down this post immediately.
 Till then, having these 5 plants in your garden would ensure those pesky mosquitoes stay far, far away.